-Ghetto claim of Polish leader’s father not official position
+Polish government distances itself from ghetto claim

-WARSAW, Poland (AP) — Poland’s government is distancing itself from comments made by the prime minister’s father, who claimed Jews willingly entered ghettos during the German occupation of Poland to escape their non-Jewish neighbors.
+WARSAW, Poland (AP) — Poland’s government distanced itself Thursday from comments made by the prime minister’s father, who claimed Jews willingly entered ghettos during the German occupation of Poland to get away from their non-Jewish neighbors.

-The comment by Kornel Morawiecki, a senior lawmaker and father of Prime Minister Mateusz Morawiecki, is the latest episode in weeks of bitterness that have erupted over a new law that criminalizes falsely blaming Poland for the crimes of Nazi Germany.
+The comment by Kornel Morawiecki, a senior lawmaker and father of Prime Minister Mateusz Morawiecki, is the latest episode in weeks of bitterness that have erupted over a controversial new Holocaust speech law.

 Kornel Morawiecki claimed in a recent interview that Jews were not forced into ghettos by Germans but went willingly because “they were told there would be an enclave where they could get away from nasty Poles.”